Participating in a Clinical Trial

 All clinical trial study protocols are reviewed prior to approval to make sure that all required rules and regulations are closely followed, and that the welfare of all patients entered into studies is ensured.

-When a patient arrives at the Ohio State University Veterinary Medical Center and is evaluated by one of the many specialists that work at our hospital, every potential option for diagnosis and treatment is offered.
+When a patient arrives at the Ohio State University Veterinary Medical Center and is evaluated by one of the many specialists at our hospital, all potential options for diagnosis and treatment are offered.
 This may include the potential for enrollment in a clinical trial if the patient is found to be potentially eligible.

-Should an owner decide that they are interested in a clinical trial, then all the details of that trial are explained to them, often by a member of the BBVCTO in partnership with the veterinarian in charge of the patient's treatment.
-After all the requirements necessary for entering and participating in a clinical trial are carefully explained, a consent form must be signed before the patient is screened and can be officially enrolled.
+Should an owner decide that they are interested in a clinical trial, all the details of the trial will be explained to them, often by a member of the BBVCTO in partnership with the veterinarian in charge of the patient's treatment.
+After all the necessary requirements for entering and participating in a clinical trial are carefully explained, a consent form must be signed before the patient is screened and can be officially enrolled.

-Some clinical trials are relatively short (2-6 weeks) while others may be conducted over several months.
+Some clinical trials are relatively short (2-6 weeks) while others may be conducted over several months to possibly a few years.
 For patients enrolled in clinical trials, care is overseen by both veterinary specialists as well as staff members in the BBVCTO who have extensive experience with patients participating in clinical trials.
-While paitents are enrolled in a clinical trial, visits are typically coordinated by the BBVCTO staff, and efforts are made to ensure that quality of life is maintained or enhanced during the study.
+While enrolled in a clinical trial, visits are typically coordinated by the BBVCTO staff, and efforts are made to ensure that quality of life is maintained or enhanced during the study.

 The purpose of clinical trials

-Clinical trials are a part of clinical research and at the heart of all medical advances.
+Clinical trials are a part of clinical research and are at the heart of all medical advances.
 The goal of clinical trials is to determine if a new test or treatment works and is safe.
-Afterward they may become the standard of care for patients.
+Afterward, they may become the standard of care for patients.

 Clinical trials can study multiple areas, including:

-Veterinary clinical trials need approval by multiple committees before they can start.
-These committees make sure that the research plan adheres to a standard called Good Clinical Practice, which ensures all data is accurate, patients get the highest level of care and that the patient’s welfare and rights are protected.
+Veterinary clinical trials require approval by multiple committees before they can start.
+These committees make sure that the research plan adheres to a standard called Good Clinical Practice, which ensures all data is accurate, patients get the highest level of care, and the patient’s welfare and rights are protected.

 What are the benefits of clinical trials?